bugragormus/FabrieBank/README.md

 # FabrieBank
-Banking App with C# and SQL
+Banking App with C# and PostgreSQL